- Social Studies

 The personal education course focuses on developing self-awareness, self-confidence and a sense of personal responsibility.
 It will concentrate on the skills of working with, relating to others and coping with the changing society in which we live.
 It will explore a range of issues that relate to our physical, social and emotional well-being, as well as trying to address issues of paramount concern to students.
 Students will be given a say in the topics we cover building relevance and usefulness of the sessions.

-The aim of this course is to introduce students to the history and fundamental beliefs of Buddhism.
+The aim of this course is to introduce students to the history and fundamental beliefs of some of the major world religions.
 Students are encouraged to discover and define the values by which they live, to manifest concern and respect for others, to reflect on their own behavior and to value prayer and worship.
+An understanding of the common strands in all religions is fostered.
+During this year, Buddhism is the major faith that is studied.

 3 periods per week